CyberHuman-bot/Vexi/README.md

 ## Community

-Join our growing community of Vexi users and contributors:
+Join our growing community of Vilo users and contributors:

 - **Discord**: Join our [Discord server](https://discord.gg/6naeNfwEtY) for real-time chat and support
 - **GitHub**: Report issues, contribute code, or suggest features